 The purchase of the Russian system presents further challenges to Turkey.
 Turkey-Russia talks on the S-400 sale have already strained Turkey's ties with its NATO allies.
-Though Turkey sees no issue in purchasing a standand called for reduced reliance on the base in counter-ISIS operations.

-The Russian air defense system acquisition would neither give Turkey the capabilities to independently protect itself against airborne threats nor stop Russia from posing a threat to Turkey geopolitically.
-On the contrary, the alone Russian system as the "best deal it got," while fulfilling its responsibilities as a NATO member, its allies, the United States in particular, appear to strongly disagree.
-Maryland Senator Ben Cardin, the ranking Democrat on the Senate Foreign Relations Committee, has already warned the Trump administration that Turkey's purchase of a Russian air defense system would violate U.S. sanctions against Russian defense and intelligence sectors and could impact U.S. security assistance and arms sales to Turkey.
-While Turkey is a member of the F-35 Joint Strike Fighter Consortium, voices in the United States have attempted to block Turkey's acquisition and operation of the next generation fighter.
-Others in the United States have encouraged the removal of some 50 U.S. B-61 gravity bombs hosted at the Incirlik Airbase deal is likely to make Turkey more vulnerable to Russian policies.
+Though Turkey sees no issue in purchasing a standalone Russian system as the "best deal it got," while fulfilling its responsibilities as a NATO member, its allies, the United States in parindependently protect itself against airborne threats nor stop Russia from posing a threat to Turkey geopolitically.
+On the contrary, the deal is likely to make Turkey more vulnerable to Russian policies.
 Turkey is already the junior partner in the relationship, highly dependent on Russia for its energy needs.
 Russia is Turkey's third largest trade partner and ranks third in Turkey's imports.
 This dependency has rendered Turkey vulnerable to Moscow's policies.
-In the past, Russia has not hesitated to use trade as a weapon against Turkey when Ankara's policies threated Russian interests.
-The purchase of the S-400 not only fails to meet Turkey's security needs in missile defense but also further weakens Turkey's hand vis-a-vis Russia and limits Ankara's room for maneuver in its immediate neighborhood.
+In the past, Russia has not hesitated to use trade as a weapon against Turkey when Ankara's policies threated ticular, appear to strongly disagree.
+Maryland Senator Ben Cardin, the ranking Democrat on the Senate Foreign Relations Committee, has already warned the Trump administration that Turkey's purchase of a Russian air defense system would violate U.S. sanctions against Russian defense and intelligence sectors and could impact U.S. security assistance and arms sales to Turkey.
+16 While Turkey is a member of the F-35 Joint Strike Fighter Consortium, voices in the United States have attempted to block Turkey's acquisition and operation of the next generation fighter.
+Others in the United States have encouraged the removal of some 50 U.S. B-61 gravity bombs hosted at the Incirlik Airbase and called for reduced reliance on the base in counter-ISIS operations.17